andreoliwa/nitpick/docs/quickstart.md

     nitpick check

 Nitpick is also a [flake8](https://github.com/PyCQA/flake8) plugin, so you can run this on a project with at least one Python (`.py`) file:

     flake8 .

 ## Run as a pre-commit hook

-If you use [pre-commit](https://pre-commit.com/) on your project, add this to the `.pre-commit-config.yaml` in your repository.
+If you use [pre-commit](https://pre-commit.com/) on your project, add this to the `.pre-commit-config.yaml` in your repository:

 There are a few hook IDs available.
 The recommendation is to choose `nitpick-suggest` and one of the fix/check hooks.